UniMath/agda-unimath/src/logic/functoriality-existential-quantification.lagda.md

   map-tot-exists g = map-exists C id g
 ```

-### The functorial action of existential quantification on maps of the base type
+### The functorial action of existential quantification on maps of the base

 ```agda
 module _